 Do not use fitted bolts for installing brake discs.
-The bolt holes must be over sized to permit uninhibited expansion.

-Do not secure a brake disc to a rotating element by welding.

-WARNING

-Do not paint the cooling fins of a ventilated disc.
-The cooling efficiency will be compromised and overheating may result.
+The bolt holes must be over sized to permit uninhibited expansion. ∧WARNING Do not secure a brake disc to a rotating element by welding.
+ZIVANNING Do not secure a brake disc to a rotating element by welding.
+Do not point the cooling fine of a ventilated disa.
+The cooling officiona vuill ∧WARNING Do not paint the cooling fins of a ventilated disc.
+The cooling efficiency will be compromised, and overheating may result.